Investigating the Factual Knowledge Boundary of Large Language Models with Retrieval Augmentation

-We also observe a decline in the performance of ChatGPT when incorporating supporting documents on TriviaQA.
-In order to investigate the reasons, we manually inspect into the bad cases where ChatGPT initially provides correct answers but become incorrect after incorporating retrieval augmentation.
-It has been found that a significant portion of these cases is due to that ChatGPT has extracted incorrect answers from the supporting documents.
+We conduct our analysis from three perspectives: knowledge utilization, recognition of knowledge boundaries, and the impact of documents from various sources.
+After thorough retrieval augmentation experiments under different settings in Table~\ref{tab:llm-ir}, we arrive at the following findings.

+\paratitle{LLMs cannot sufficiently utilize their internal knowledge, while retrieval augmentation can serve as a valuable knowledge supplement for LLMs.} It can be observed that LLMs with supporting documents outperform closed-book LLMs in most cases, and incorporating results of dense retrieval as supporting documents often leads to the best performance.
+To further explore the effect of different retrieval sources, we conduct a more detailed analysis in Appendix~\ref{appendix:analysis_retriever}.
+Although LLMs have learned massive knowledge from Wikipedia during training~\citep{Ouyang-arxiv-2022-Training}, providing them with Wikipedia documents still improves their QA abilities, indicating that LLMs are not able to effectively utilize their knowledge learned during the pre-training stage.
+Furthermore, We find that retrieval augmentation yields higher improvements in QA performance for publicly available LLMs.
+We speculate that this phenomenon arises from the increased storage of knowledge associated with these closed-source LLMs that have larger parameter scales, resulting in a lower gain with the introduction of external knowledge.
+We also observe a decline in the performance of ChatGPT and GPT-4 when incorporating supporting documents on TriviaQA.
+We manually inspect the bad cases where they initially answer correctly but answer incorrectly after incorporating retrieval.
+We find that a significant portion of these cases are due to the extraction of incorrect contents from the supporting documents.